 - ‘Command without Control?
 Nuclear Crisis Instability on the Korean Peninsula’, North Korean Review, 10(1), 2014, pp. 7-21.

 - ‘China’s Rise and Middle Power Democracies: Canada and Australia Compared’, International Relations of the Asia-Pacific, 12(2), 2012, pp. 199-228 (with James Manicom).

-- ‘The Future of Alliances in Asia’, in Sumit Ganguly, Joseph Liow and Andrew Scobell (eds.), The Routledge Handbook of Asian Security, Routledge New York, (accepted 10 April, forthcoming, 2017).
+- 'The Future of Alliances in Asia’, in Sumit Ganguly, Joseph Liow and Andrew Scobell (eds.), The Routledge Handbook of Asian Security, Routledge New York, 2nd edition, forthcoming, 2018.

 - ‘South Korea as a Middle Power: Global Ambitions and Looming Challenges’, in Scott Snyder (ed.), Middle Power Korea: Its Contribution to the Global Agenda, Council on Foreign Relations, New York, 2015, pp. 75-89.

 - ‘The Paradoxes of Vulnerability: Managing North Korea’s Threat to Regional Security’, in Andrew Tan (ed.), Conflict in East Asia, Routledge, London and New York, 2015, pp. 172-181.

 - ‘Australian Diplomacy and Multilateralism’, in Daniel Baldino, Andrew Carr, and Anthony Langlois (eds.), Australian Foreign Policy: The Key Debates, Oxford University Press, Melbourne, 2014, pp. 58-74 (with Ian Hall).